 The Eurasian Prize Statuette

-- The Eurasian Prize Gold is awarded to Professional level entrants, alongside with the Eurasian Prize Statuette, for the first place in any of the subcategories
+- The Eurasian Prize Gold is awarded to Professional level entrants, alongside with the Eurasian Prize Statuette, and to Student level entrants for the first place in any of the subcategories

-The Master Hand Trophy
+The Hand of the Master Trophy

 The Eurasian Prize winners and finalists get exposure in multiple ways, which includes featuring your work: